BernatQuintilla/IRWA-2024/README.md

 **How to run the script**

-After reading the data, cloning the repository and storing the data in the corresponding format, run the cells you want depending on the results you want to get.
-We recommend to run them in order to see the full picture of the code.
+After reading the data, cloning the repository and storing the data in the corresponding format, run the cells in order to see the full picture of the code.